 10. Plastic fruit containers (eg strawberries or blueberries)

 Duct tape, a scissors or box cutter, a marker for outdoor use, sturdy plant labels, and a drill (or something that will make drainage holes in your plastic containers).

 Once you’ve got the necessary tools, it’s time to sow your seeds of monarch love and move them outside!
 Click the link below for step-by-step winter sowing instructions:

-Please comment below with any questions about winter sowing tools…
+Please see comment section below for more info about winter sowing tools…